tommytt427/tommytt427.github.io/index.md

 ## About Me
 <div class="featured-content">
- My name is Thomas Tran and I am a current Computer Engineering undergraduate at the University of Michigan College of Engineering.
+ Hello!
+My name is Thomas and I am a current Computer Engineering undergraduate at the University of Michigan College of Engineering.
+I have a passion for the hardware side of things, pursuing a path in computer systems architecture.
 You can look around and see what projects I have or am working on!
 </div>

 ## Projects